GooseOb/azure-IoT-UL/README.md

 2404819579332}
 ```

-Example of a D2C error message:
+Example of sending a D2C error message:

 ```
 Error from device Device_1 was reported